veita/cont-debian-systemd/README.md

 ## Run the image build

-To build a Debian 12 Bookworm image run
+To build a Debian 13 Trixie image run

 ```bash
 ./build-container.sh